projen/projen/API.md

 #### addPostBuildJob(id, job)🔹 <a id="projen-build-buildworkflow-addpostbuildjob"></a>

 Adds another job to the build workflow which is executed after the build job succeeded.

+Jobs are executed _only_ if the build did NOT self mutate.
+If the build self-mutate, the branch will either be updated or the build will fail (in forks), so there is no point in executing the post-build job.

 ```ts
 addPostBuildJob(id: string, job: Job): void